 Posted on: Nov 8, 2017, | By Steve, WayKen Project Manager

-CNC machining is very common in rapid manufacturing industry.
+CNC machining is very common in the rapid manufacturing industry.
 From plastic parts to metal parts, it can be seen anywhere.
 Before we jump to the topic, let me briefly show you the pros and cons of different technologies.